MaxKolbysh/Wallee-landing-privacy-policy/docs/index.md

 # Welcome on SG Wallee page

-WallEE was developed in SGR Germany in Digital Buisness and Production group.
+"SG WallEE" was developed in SGR Germany in Digital Buisness and Production group.
 App based on AR kit and latest "Apple" SDK.

 ## system requirements:
 - iOS 16